-Nonetheless, despite the above appellate rulings, from my perspective in animal animal behavior, I believe that under the right circumstances police dogs can kill people.
-For example, this has the potential of happening when a police dog engages the suspect and is not in the immediate presence of the handler (therefore diminish control by the handler over the dog).
-Under these circumstances a police dog may repeatedly bite a suspect.
-And if any of these bites are inflicted to the head/neck area and then a person could be easily killed.
+Nonetheless, is a dog bite expert I could not disagree more with these beliefs or the decisions of the appellate courts.
+Specifically, from my perspective in animal behavior, I believe that under the right circumstances a police K-9 easily can kill a person.
+For example, this can happen when a police dog engages a suspect and is not in the immediate presence of the handler (therefore diminish control by the handler over the dog).
+Under these circumstances, a police dog may repeatedly bite a suspect.
+And if any of these bites are inflicted to the head/neck area then a person could be easily killed.

 In fact, this is exactly what happened in the Robinette v.
 Barnes incident.
 The incident was summarized as follows in the published report:

 “A man suspected of being in the course of a commercial burglary, hiding inside a darkened building, was apprehended by a police dog who bit him on the neck.
 The suspect died shortly thereafter.
 For the reasons which follow, we agree with the district court that the use of a properly trained police dog to seize a felony suspect does not constitute deadly force.
 We also hold that even if the use of a police dog could constitute deadly force, the circumstances of the suspect’s apprehension justified the use of such force in this case.
 Thus, we affirm the award of summary judgment in favor of defendants.”